Problems with Latching On or Sucking

-Wake the baby to breastfeed every 2 to 3 hours if he or she is sleepy and still has
+Wake the baby to breastfeed every 2 to 3 hours if they are sleepy and still have not

 Your baby likely will do better for some feedings.
-Don't be discouraged if he or she
+Don't be discouraged if they are

-is too sleepy.
-Or if he orshe seems to forget from feeding to feeding.
+too sleepy.
+Or if they seem to forget from feeding to feeding.

 Some feedings will last longer than others.
 Your baby may need time to get going at